swiftly-solution/documentation/src/docs/scripting/events/gameevents/onteamscore.md

 ---

 # OnTeamScore
-This event is triggered when team score changed
+This event is triggered when team_score is triggered.
 ::: tabs
 @tab Lua
 ```lua